preciofishbone/OmniaDocs/web-content-management/news/important-announcements/index.rst

 .. image:: important-announcements-targeted.png

-The High Priority Announcements Block
+High Priority Announcements settings
 ***************************************
-There are som settings available for the High Priority Announcements Block.
+There are som settings available for High Priority Announcements.
 It can be reached by the cog wheel here:

 .. image:: high-priority-announcements-settings-cogwheel.png